Black Power Flower

-Black Power Flower is the tenth solo album from stoner rock musician Brant Bjork.
-The album is the first credited to his solo band, the Low Desert Punk Band, and the first released on the Napalm Records label.
+Black Power Flower is the tenth solo album by stoner rock musician Brant Bjork.
+It was released on November 14 2014, and is his first album credited to his solo band, the Low Desert Punk Band, and his first solo album released on the Napalm Records label.

 Music videos were made for the songs "Boogie Woogie on Your Brain" and "Controllers Destroyed".